 ✅ Export from notation software when possible (Sibelius, Finale, MuseScore, Dorico, etc.)

-✅ If scanning, use 300 dpi or higher and ensure pages are flat and evenly lit
+✅ When scanning, use 300 dpi or more and ensure pages are flat and well lit

-✅ Crop pages cleanly (no borders, shadows, or cut-off staves)
+✅ Crop pages cleanly (no margins, shadows, or cut-off staves)

-✅ Keep staff size, spacing, and grouping consistent
+✅ Keep note size, spacing, and grouping consistent

 ✅ Use one file per score

-Even with a clean PDF, some manual adjustment is normal.
+Even with a clean PDF, some manual adjustments are normal.

-- Notes, rests, clefs, key and time signatures
+- Notes, rests, clefs, key signatures, and time signatures

 - Overall musical structure